oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Click the blue "Create App Integration" button, and select "API Services" as the application type.
 For the application's name, replace "My API Services App" with "Terraform Workshop" or something similarly descriptive.
 Save the application.

-In the General tab of the application, the Client ID is visible.
+In the General tab of the application, the Client ID is shown.
 Copy it to the `client_id` field in your Terraform provider configuration.

 Below the client ID, the "client authentication" radio button defaults to "Client secret".
-Terraform needs to use "Public key / Private key" authentication, so click the edit button next to the "client credentials" section heading, and switch the authentication to public key / private key.
-Click "add key", generate a new key, and save the private key as `pkcs.pem` in your Terraform project directory.
+Terraform needs to use "Public key / Private key" authentication, so click the edit button next to the "client credentials" section heading, and switch the authentication to "public key / private key".
+Click "add key", generate a new key, and save the private key file as `pkcs.pem` in your Terraform project directory.
 This key must be converted to RSA format for Terraform to use.

-Save your changes to the general settings of the API Service App, and navigate to the app's Okta API Scopes.
+In the browser, save your changes to the general settings of the API Service App, and navigate to the app's Okta API Scopes.
 Grant `okta.groups.manage`, `okta.policies.manage`, and `okta.users.manage` for this workshop.

 In the terminal, `cd okta-terraform-workshop` and convert the PKCS-1 key to an RSA (PKCS-8) key: